 Here we are creating a UBS installer for Mac on Windows.
 So make sure that we keep the partition of the USB disk to have an appropriate scheme.
 Converting the USB disk to have a GUID partition table (GTP) is recommended for this method work effectively.

 Connect the USB disk to Windows and run the above-given commands in the correct order.
 It cleans and converts the USB disk to GUID partition table if it is using MBR or something else.

-Steps to make bootable macOS USB installer on a Windows PC
+Step 3: Make bootable macOS Catalina USB installer on Windows 10

 - Install the Transmac 12.4 trial for Windows; download here.